1. Who are we

 The three main credit reference agencies Callcredit, Equifax and Experian ( also called CRAs) each use and share personal data they receive about you that is part of, derived from or used in credit activity and this is explained in more detail in the Credit Reference Agency Information Notice (CRAIN) available at any of the following: Callcredit (www.callcredit.co.uk/crain); Equifax (www.
 Equifax.co.uk/crain) and Experian (www.experian.co.uk/crain)

-We may share your information with our affiliates, financial institutions, investment companies, accountants, lawyers, auditors, insurers, professional advisors, or other third party service providers who provide services to us.
+We may share your information with our employees, directors, shareholders and those of our affiliates, financial institutions, investment companies, accountants, lawyers, auditors, insurers, professional advisors, or other third party service providers who provide services to us.
 We may also disclose information we have a legal or regulatory right or obligation to report.
 Further, we may share your information with third parties to whom we sell, transfer or merge parts of our business or our assets.

 It is our commitment that prior to disclosing any personal information about you to another organisation we have taken all reasonable steps to ensure that that organisation will hold and protect your information with adequate security measures and in accordance with relevant regulation.